soft-eng-practicum/softdev2-resources/content/student/chapter-requirements/chapter-teamwork/_index.md

 * varies from very formal to casual depending on the client, and from 30 minutes to more than an hour long

-* in our classroom setting, although not required, it is best if the entire team participate to the client meeting
+* in our class setting, although not required, it is best if the entire team participate to the client meeting

 * during the meeting the team must take notes for later